llTheBlankll/attendance-system-api/README.md

    ```
    in my case, it was listening on Port 8080

+### Long-term TODO List
+This section outlines areas that need attention, improvement, or future enhancements.

+- [ ] **Enhance Logging:** Improve and expand logging statements for better debugging and monitoring.

+- [ ] **Add Unit Tests:** Increase test coverage by adding unit tests for critical components and edge cases.

+- [ ] **Optimize Cache Configuration:** Fine-tune cache settings based on performance testing and usage patterns.

+- [ ] **Documentation Updates:** Keep the documentation up-to-date with any changes to the API, configurations, or endpoints.

+- [ ] **Security Audit:** Conduct a security audit to identify and address potential vulnerabilities.

+- [ ] **Improve Error Handling:** Enhance error handling mechanisms to provide more informative and user-friendly error messages.

+- [ ] **Code Refactoring:** Identify and refactor sections of the codebase for improved readability and maintainability.

+- [ ] **Performance Optimization:** Profile and optimize critical sections of the application for better performance.

+- [ ] **Feedback Mechanism:** Establish a system for collecting user feedback and improvement suggestions.

+- [ ] **Add Examples:** Provide more usage examples and code snippets in the documentation (**Spring Docs**).

+- [ ] **Add Rate Limiting:** Add Rate limiting to prevent DoS or DDoS.

+- [x] **Add Performance/Error Reporting** Add Third Party Performance and Error Tracker like Sentry IO

+### Additional TODO to be done soon.
+- [ ] Attendance Statistics, get all absent students.
+Get by count, List of object and more.

 ### Authentication
 Secure your API endpoints using JWT authentication.
 Include the JWT token in the request header:
 ```